-A large portion of the District's net position, \$3,102,538 or 57.7 percent, reflects its investment in capital assets (for example, land, buildings and improvements, and furniture and equipment), less any related debt used to acquire those assets that is still outstanding, if applicable.
+A large portion of the District's net position, \$3,039,113 or 55.2 percent, reflects its investment in capital assets (for example, land, buildings and improvements, and furniture and equipment).
 The District uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.
+As of fiscal year-end, the District has no outstanding debt.

-An additional portion, \$388,618 or 7.2 percent, of the District's net position represents resources that are subject to external restrictions on how they may be used.
-The remaining 35.1 percent, or \$1,888,188, represents unrestricted net assets and may be used to meet the government's ongoing obligations to citizens and creditors.
+An additional portion, \$444,652 or 8.1 percent, of the District's net position represents resources that are subject to external restrictions on how they may be used.
+The remaining 36.7 percent, or \$2,019,547, represents unrestricted net assets and may be used to meet the government's ongoing obligations to citizens and creditors.